-I used Evernote as my note-taking app for two years, and I've been using Notion as a personal productivity tool for a year or so.
+I used Evernote as my note-taking app for two years, and I've been using Notion as a personal productivity tool for a couple years now.
 They're vaguely different categories of apps, but they do have a lot of overlapping features, so it's worth understanding what sets them apart.
 I spent time comparing the two tools apples to apples, and this is what I found.

 Evernote vs. Notion at a glance